soloproyectos-docs/apache-cordova/install.md

 2. Unzip the file in an appropriate place. **From now on `<android-sdk-dir>` refers to the Android SDK installation directory.**

-3. Open Android Manager (`<android-sdk-dir>/tools/android`) and install 'Android SDK Platform-tools', 'Android SDK Build-tools' and the latest Android API (actually the packages marked by default).
+3. Open Android Manager (`<android-sdk-dir>/tools/android`) and install 'Android SDK Platform-tools', 'Android SDK Build-tools' and 'Android 5.1.1' (API 22).
 This process may take several hours and it requires, at least, a lot of available gigabytes.

 4. Change the environment `PATH` variable include the `<android-sdk-dir>/tools` and `<android-sdk-dir>/platform-tools` directories: